aces4all00/BlindSysAdmin.Helper/Docs/blind-sysadmin.markdown

 I am Aces4all00, the Blind SysAdmin.

-I am an IT Automator, Problem Solver, Solution Builder, and Advisor with strong focuses on Operations and DevOps...that happens to be blind.
+I am an IT Automator, Problem Solver, Solution Builder, and Advisor strongly focused on Operations and DevOps &mdash; that happens to be blind.